Tuition and Financial Aid

 Residency Classification for Tuition Purposes

 It is the student's responsibility to establish, prior to registration, the correct residence classification through the Office of the Registrar.
 Likewise, any student wishing to request a change of residence status for tuition purposes should do so through the Office of the Registrar.
 This will require completion of a residency questionnaire and the provision of documents to support the claim of Texas residency.
-Rules and regulations for determining residency, or for obtaining a waiver to pay resident tuition even if one is a non-resident, are found at www.utdallas.edu/residency.
+Rules and regulations for determining residency, or for obtaining a waiver to pay resident tuition even if one is a non-resident, are found at registrar.utdallas.edu/residence.
 Final authority of appeal for review of residence decisions rests with the Office of the Registrar.

 For residents of Oklahoma, tuition is the Texas resident rate shown plus thirty dollars ($30.00) per semester credit hour.
 Oklahoma residents must apply for this tuition waiver each semester through the Office of Financial Aid.